brazilianmonk/brazilianmonk.github.io/pages/links.md

 ## 🏛️ Monasteries

-List of monasteries that either I or close friends know to follow the Vinaya.
+List of Theravāda monasteries that I or close friends know to meet the following requirements:
+- follow the Vinaya rules in full (monks do not accept money, have dinner, etc.)
+- accept the Pāḷi Tipiṭaka and it's traditional explanations (the entire body of the Buddha's teachings with it's original meaning)

 ### Myanmar